najlaauni/NZStoreReceiptSystem/README.md

 - To simulate a real-world retail billing system with receipt generation and daily income tracking.

 ## 🔍 Scope
-This project focuses on small-scale retail operations such as:
+This project focuses on small-scale retail operations such as:<br>
 - Product display and selection by product ID
 - Customer order processing
 - Calculation of subtotal, tax, and discount
 - Automatic receipt printing
-- Daily report summarizing total customers and income The system can easily be extended to include features such as inventory tracking, file storage, or GUI integration in the future.
+- Daily report summarizing total customers and income<br>
+The system can easily be extended to include features such as inventory tracking, file storage, or GUI integration in the future.

 ## 💡 Expected Benefits